 Frankly, D&D 5e players enjoy the chance to yell ‘Sneak Attack!’ and I’m not about to stop them.

-The best races for Rogues in D&D 5e often supplement its impressive skill list and give it some new combat tricks.
+The best Rogue races in D&D 5e often supplement its impressive skill list and give it some new combat tricks.
 At the same time, its uniquely versatile and full toolbox means some gold standard D&D 5e race features, like bonus actions, are less useful.

 Variant Human and Custom Lineage Continue to be Top-Tier